tjjfvi/mosaic/README.md

 x#
 ```

-If we tried to apply the rule again, it would not succeed, as there is no
+Were this pattern to be repeated, it would not match, as there is
-section of the mosaic matching its pattern.
+no matching section of the mosaic.

+If multiple matches for the pattern exist, it only replaces the earliest one
+(left to right, then top to bottom).

 ### Control Flow